BerendKemper/locale-timezone-date/README.md

 <br>
 const LocaleTimezoneDate = require("locale-timezone-date");</code></pre>
 <h2>Class: <code>LocaleTimezoneDate</code></h2>
 All of <code>LocaleTimezoneDate</code> prototype methods from default return values that are locale to the timezone of where the method has been invoked.
 This means that the UTC offset has been taken into account.
-In a certain range of the year the UTC offset changes with 1 hour, these methods provided in <code>LocaleTimezoneDate</code> take this hour shifting into acccount.
+In a certain range of the year the UTC offset changes with 1 hour, these methods provided in <code>LocaleTimezoneDate</code> take such hour shifting into acccount.
 There are examples below
 <h3>LocaleTimezoneDate.toLocaleISOString([options]])</h3>
 <ul>
 	<details>